hoiting/OxygenMLP/README.md

-# OxygenMLP
+## OxygenMLP
-A neural network, multi-layer perceptron model to predict oxygen abundance from strong lines.
-The model is calibrated to ~ 950 literature HII region spectra with auroral line detections.
+*OxygenMLP* is a neural network, multi-layer perceptron model to predict oxygen abundance from strong lines.
+The model is calibrated using ~ 950 literature HII region spectra with auroral line detections and scikit-learn.
 Details can be found in this paper [link].

-### Dependencies
+#### Dependencies
 * Python 3
 * scikit-learn
 * numpy

-### Usage:
+#### Usage:
 *Check out the example script example.py that does the left panel of Fig. 10 in the paper*

 OxygenMLP is a class for using the neural network model to predict oxygen abundance.